poise/application/README.md

 Overall migrations are best thought of as a procedural step rather than a declaratively modeled piece of the system.

+## Application Signals and Updates

+The `application` resource exposes `start`, `stop`, `restart`, and `reload` actions which will dispatch to any subresources attached to the application.
+This allows for generic application-level restart or reload signals that will work with any type of deployment.

+Additionally the `action_on_update` property is used to set a default notification so any subresource that updates will trigger an application restart or reload.
+This can be disabled by setting `action_on_update false` if you want to take manual control of service restarts.

 ## Sponsors